spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-cart-notes-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that `sales-orders` resources from `SalesOrdersBackendApiResource::getOrderResourceCollection()` results contains cart note data: `OrderResourceCollectionTransfer.orderResources.attributes.cartNote` are set for the orders that have cart notes.
+Make sure that `sales-orders` resources from `SalesOrdersBackendApiResource::getOrderResourceCollection()` results contain cart note data: `OrderResourceCollectionTransfer.orderResources.attributes.cartNote` are set for the orders that have cart notes.

 {% endinfo_block %}